kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 required) or even code snippets.
 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 -->

+When `volumeClaimUpdatePolicy` is `OnClaimDelete`, APIServer should accept the changes to `volumeClaimTemplates`, but StatefulSet controller should not touch the PVCs and preserve the current behaviour.
+Following describes the workflow when `volumeClaimUpdatePolicy` is `InPlace`.

 When updating volumeClaimTemplates along with pod template, we will go through the following steps:
 1. Delete the old pod.